alecsandrei/eurostat_downloader/README.md

 # How to install the plugin

+## Option 1: from the QGIS plugin repository

+The plugin is available in the [QGIS plugin repository](https://plugins.qgis.org/plugins/eurostat_downloader/).
+It is currently flagged as an experimental plugin, so you will have enable the *Show also experimental* plugins setting by going to *Plugins -> Manage and install plugins -> Settings*.
+After enabling this setting, you can find the plugin by searching for in the *All* tab.

+## Option 2: manually, from the releases page

 Navigate [here](https://github.com/alecsandrei/eurostat_downloader/releases) and download the zip file associated with the latest release (eurostat_downloader.zip).
-After that, in QGIS, go to Plugins -> Manage and Install Plugins -> Install from zip and select the downloaded zip file.
+After that, in QGIS, go to *Plugins -> Manage and Install Plugins -> Install* from zip and select the downloaded zip file.

-The plugin is also available in the [QGIS plugin repository](https://plugins.qgis.org/plugins/eurostat_downloader/).
-It is currently flagged as an experimental plugin, so you will have enable the *Show also experimental* plugins setting in order to download it from within QGIS.

 # How to use the plugin